dlang-tour/core/public/content/en/basics.md

 e.g. C/C++ and Java where `static` indeed means global for the application, entailing synchronization issues with multi-threading.

+If you want to declare a "classic" global variable that every thread can see and modify, use the storage class `__gshared` which is equivalent to C's `static`.
+The ugly name is just a friendly reminder to use it rarely.

 ## {SourceCode}
 //TODO